1

 Pop-Up Art Installations

 Curated State promotes Bay Area artists through alternative venues and projects.
-Since the beginning of 2019, our business shifted to exclusively developing pop-up art shows featuring local artists in a variety of locations around the city: galleries, art buildings, empty storefronts and regular venues including Avenue in Bernal Heights.
+Since the beginning of 2019, our business shifted to exclusively developing pop-up art shows featuring local artists in a variety of locations around the city: galleries, art buildings, and empty storefronts.
 In the decade that Curated State has existed, we have designed, handled, installed and managed nearly 100 discrete art exhibits showing the work of hundreds of artists.

 For more information, please email Courtney, or call at 415.254.4754